 To achieve the best network performance monitoring, businesses need to invest in the right technological solutions.
 These network performance monitoring solutions will be collecting various kinds of data from many different sources.
 These sources include flow data, SNMP, and network packets.
 Once the data has been collected, it needs to be segregated and then analyzed.
 Businesses often use data center migration planning tools to relocate their data center and change the operating environment without losing any data.
 This is done to enable better optimization and analysis and the metrics obtained help to create better services.
 Similar metrics are found after the analysis of network data.
 These help businesses understand the health of the applications running over the network and if the network is functioning properly.
 To achieve accurate network performance monitoring reports, the tools need to be applied to hardware as well as virtual software applications.

 Several companies use cloud enablement services for software applications and business workloads.
 These companies usually host their resources and IT infrastructure in cloud environments.
-According to Gartner reports, disruption can be caused by cloud and therefore, businesses should focus their network performance monitoring solutions on cloud software.
+According to Gartner reports, disruption can be caused by the cloud and therefore, businesses should focus their network performance monitoring solutions on cloud software.
 All cloud software solutions in network performance monitoring help to provide complete transparency.
 They work well across multi-cloud or even hybrid environments.

 When investing in network performance monitoring, there are two ways in which the most can be achieved for flow data and SNMP: